shizuku-official/STPComplEx/README.md

 ```

 This will create the files required to compute the filtered metrics.
-Then you can run `data_view.py` to check the current data structure.
+After that, you can run `data_view.py` to check the current data structure.

 ## Reproducing results